Replay the September 29, 2021 event (viewing time 01:14:09)

 Church Pension Group

-A native of North Dakota, Ms. Wold attended Hamline University in St. Paul, Minnesota, from which she graduated summa cum laude and was elected a member of Phi Beta Kappa.
-She graduated cum laude from the University of Michigan Law School.
+Mary Kate spent her childhood in Bottineau, North Dakota, a small rural community on the Canadian border.
+She graduated from Hamline University in St. Paul, Minnesota, summa cum laude with a BA in English and Theater and was elected a member of Phi Beta Kappa.
+She later graduated cum laude from the University of Michigan Law School.
 She holds an honorary degree of Doctor of Humane Letters from the Berkeley Divinity School at Yale University.

 Gwen is a Director at Parametric and leads the Responsible Investing Team, with a focus on active ownership and ESG portfolio construction.
 Prior to joining Parametric in 2019, Gwen was the director of investment stewardship at Charles Schwab Investment Management, where she spearheaded corporate governance initiatives.
 She also spent over a decade as the vice president for corporate governance and responsible investment at BlackRock.